cyruschay/cyruschay/README.md

 ## About Me

-> 💻 Transitioning into bioinformatics from a strong experimental background; actively building programming and data science skills
+> 💻 Transitioning into bioinformatics from an experimental background; actively building data science skills

 #### 🧬 MS in Bioinformatics